vanessaformiga/desafio_engenheiro_de_dados/src/desafio01/03_justificativa_tecnica/descricao_do_justificativa.md

-# Descreva a abordagem escolhida em detalhes.
-Justifique a escolha
+# Descreva a abordagem escolhida em detalhes

 ## A abordagem escolhida